BombasticFantastik/BombasticFantastik/README.md

 <div align="center">
-  <h1>Hi, my name is Artemy!👋</h1>

-  ## A Data Scientist, C# Backend Devoloper and also a student at the Siberian Federal University.
+  <h1>Hi, my name is Artemy!👋.
+A Data Scientist, C# Backend Devoloper and also a student at the Siberian Federal University.</h1>

 </div>

 <h2>My stats</h2>